 Recruiters may be involved in the onboarding process and can provide the first-day details that candidates will need to transition into their new jobs.

 7. Stay in contact and recommend top performers

-Recruiters will follow up with clients and candidates on their first day, end of first month, and at the end of a probation period.
-Should any small problems come up in this time, both clients and candidates can be hesitant to voice any concerns as theirs is a new and fragile relationship.
-A recruiter stands outside of that relationship and can be a good mediator if needed.
-Little issues can be easily overcome, rather than becoming something that leads to a resignation.
+Recruiters will follow up with clients and candidates on their first day, end of the first month, and at the end of a probation period.
+Should any small problems crop up during this time, both employers and new employees can be hesitant to voice any concerns as theirs is a new and fragile relationship.

-Once a candidate has been placed in a role, they should keep in contact with their recruiter.
-You never know when situations may change and you will need their assistance again.
-Recruiters are always looking for great people and also are happy to have you recommend top-performers to them.
+Once a candidate has been hired to fill a role, they should keep in contact with the recruitment agency.
+You never know when situations may change, and you will need their assistance again.
+Recruiters are always looking for great people and also are happy to have you recommend top performers to them.

 Recruiters build relationships